gregsadetsky/rctv/README.md

 # answer admin (username), a@a.ca, admin (password) and 'y' to confirm the bad password
 ```

+(optional) create the `tv` user to enable TV login token auth method.
+http://127.0.0.1:8000/admin/core/user/add/ (login as the superuser).
+Username: `tv`, Password: (generate something secure; it will never be used).
+This enables passing `?tv_login_token=<TV_LOGIN_TOKEN from .env>` to some APIs, e.g. `/get_all_apps_for_tauri`.

 ### every time:

 ```bash
 source venv/bin/activate
 python manage.py runserver
 ```

+Login as the superuser you created to bypass the oauth stack while developing locally: http://127.0.0.1:8000/admin/login/

 ## how to dev (sdk / frontend app javascript) - short version